DaviAfonso0/DaviAfonso0/README.md

 - 👋 Hi, I’m @DaviAfonso0
-- 👀 I’m interested in  fazer dinheiro.
+- 👀 I’m interested in  fazer codigos.
-- 🌱 I’m currently learning programação.
+- 🌱 I’m currently learning  front-end.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on em grandes projetos.
-- 📫 How to reach me,só mandar mensagem.
+- 📫 How to reach me,só me contatar em minhas redes sociais,instagram:@voidtaki.

 <!---
 DaviAfonso0/DaviAfonso0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.